Is options trading risky?

 Trading small is a great way to limit your risk if you don't have much experience.

-Being a successful options trader requires substantial discipline.
+Being a successful options trader requires discipline.

 Most people are not successful traders because they think that they can make quick money.

 Quick money doesn't exist.

 Traders should only trade large capitalization market leaders and large indices - this will help reduce risk.